individual-ice-cream-cake-featured image

 Step 5: Brownie Crumble Sprinkle on the Top

-Also, any leftover brownies place into a small food processor to grind.
+Also, any leftover brownies are placed into a small food processor to grind.
 After grinding them into brownie crumbles, place them in a bowl in the refrigerator overnight.
 I also did this because the brownies are fudgy and needed to stiffen.
-The next day remove them and they will be stiff.
+The next day, remove them and they will be hard.
 Don’t be concerned.
-Move them around with a spoon slightly and sit at room temperature.
+Move the brownie cookie crumbles around with a spoon slightly and let them sit at room temperature.

 grinding leftover brownies in a food processor